Table of Contents

 Since I was about eight years old, I have visited Disney World almost every year.

-I know the parks like the back of my hand and have really great insider tips for all types of visitors.
+I know the parks like the back of my hand and have tons of insider tips for all types of visitors.
 I’ve been there dozens of times in every season: winter, spring, summer, and fall.
-Summers in Disney World are hot and rainy and can be brutal if you’re not properly prepared, and winters can be surprisingly cold.
+Summers in Disney World are hot, rainy, and can be brutal if you’re not properly prepared, while winters can be surprisingly cold.

 Having the right gear can take your trip from disaster to magic!
 I’ve also included what to wear at Disney and what NOT to bring.